SPHN RDF Schema

 Deprecatedclass, which groups classes from a previous release of the schema that are no longer used in the current version.

-Some hierarchies are defined in the SPHN Dataset and interpreted in the RDF schema.
-The following classes are parent terms to their children classes defined in the schema:
+Some hierarchies are defined in the SPHN Dataset in the column

 The rules of inheritance of properties is applied.
 All properties annotated at a parent class